What Is Sonos and How Do Sonos Speakers Work?

 Both are built with simple connectivity using Wi-Fi, Bluetooth, and Apple AirPlay 2.
 These speakers are perfect for delivering the joy of Sonos both at home and in the great outdoors.

-Best for portability - Sonos Roam (£179)
+Best For: Ultimate Portability - Sonos Roam 2 (£179)

-If you want the option to listen anywhere, the Sonos Roam features WiFi and Bluetooth built-in so you can enjoy the best of both worlds.
+If you want the option to listen anywhere, the Sonos Roam features Wi-Fi and Bluetooth built-in so you can enjoy the best of both worlds.

 With a high weatherproof rating at IP67, you can listen out loud even when the rain is pouring.